Hellowww-02/CraftLife/README.md

 ## Verification link opens localhost or reports `otp_expired`

-- configure Auth Site URL/redirect allowlist;
+- configure the Auth Site URL and redirect allowlist;
 - request a new verification email;
 - use the newest link;
 - return to CraftLife and sign in after verification.

-## Attachment migration `SQLSTATE 42601`
+## Attachment migration fails with `SQLSTATE 42601`

-Ensure the final corrected file is present:
+Ensure the final corrected migration is present:

 ```text
 supabase/migrations/20260813220000_phase4b2_b3_chat_attachments.sql
 ```

-Verify:
+Verify it:

 ```powershell
 Select-String .\supabase\migrations\20260813220000_phase4b2_b3_chat_attachments.sql -Pattern 'p_size_bytes > \(case'
 ```

 Do not repair a migration that never succeeded remotely.
-Replace the file, dry-run, then push again.
+Replace the file, dry-run, and push again.

-## CLI warning: `.supabase\profile` not found
+## CLI warns that `.supabase\profile` is missing

-If the CLI still says it is using an access token, initializes the login role, and connects to the remote database, this warning is non-fatal.
-The SQLSTATE that follows is the real migration result.
+If the CLI still reports that it is using an access token, initializes the login role, and connects to the remote database, this warning is non-fatal.
+The following SQLSTATE is the actual migration result.

-## Docker missing
+## Docker is missing

 Supabase local development requires Docker Desktop.
-Remote push does not start the local stack.
+A remote database push does not start the local Supabase stack.

-## Realtime sync-client `NotImplementedError`
+## Realtime sync client raises `NotImplementedError`

-CraftLife uses Supabase’s async client for Realtime.
+CraftLife uses Supabase’s asynchronous client for Realtime.
 Ensure `cloud_service.py` is current and reinstall:

 ```powershell
 pip install --upgrade supabase realtime
 ```

-## `QThread has been deleted`
+## `QThread` has been deleted

-Use the current `MainPyQt6.py`, which safely resets deleted cloud worker references and follows `worker.finished → thread.quit → deleteLater` lifecycle.
+Use the current `MainPyQt6.py`, which safely resets deleted cloud-worker references and follows the `worker.finished → thread.quit → deleteLater` lifecycle.

-## Google Generative AI `splitlines` crash after build
+## Google Generative AI crashes with `splitlines` after building

-Rebuild without `--optimize 2` and without `--strip`.
+Rebuild without `--optimize 2` and without `--strip`:

 ```powershell
 Remove-Item build,dist,CraftLife.spec -Recurse -Force -ErrorAction SilentlyContinue
 ```

-Then build with `--optimize 1`.
+Then rebuild with `--optimize 1`.

-## Database locked
+## Database is locked

 - close duplicate CraftLife processes;
 - wait for backup/export to finish;
-- do not open `craftlife.db` in another writer;
+- do not open `craftlife.db` in another application with write access;
 - restart CraftLife;
 - preserve WAL/SHM files while the app is running.

 ## Music does not play

-Check:
+Check that:

-- file path still exists;
+- the file still exists;
-- OS multimedia codec supports the format;
+- the operating system has a codec for the format;
-- audio output device is available;
+- an audio output device is available;
 - Mutagen is installed.

-## AI/TTS unavailable
+## AI or TTS is unavailable

 Check optional packages and internet access.
-CraftLife should continue running without AI provider availability.
+CraftLife should continue to run without AI-provider availability.

 ---

 # ⚠️ Known limitations

-- Direct Chat uses TLS/Auth/RLS, not E2EE.
+- Direct Chat uses TLS, Auth, and RLS, but is not E2EE.
-- Push notifications while CraftLife is closed are not implemented yet.
+- Push notifications while CraftLife is closed are not implemented.
-- Device UUID revoke is not full global Auth-session revoke.
+- Device UUID revocation is not full global Auth-session revocation.
 - Permanent account purge after the 30-day grace period requires Phase 6 scheduling.
-- PvP/Guild automatic maintenance is currently also triggered opportunistically by active clients; full scheduler is Phase 6.
+- PvP and Guild maintenance is also triggered opportunistically by active clients; the full scheduler is a Phase 6 task.
-- Attachment cleanup Edge Function must be scheduled by the production operator.
+- The attachment cleanup Edge Function must be scheduled by the production operator.
-- Server-side antivirus/content scanning is not yet included; client signature checks and server metadata validation are not a substitute for malware scanning.
+- Server-side antivirus/content scanning is not included; client signature checks and server metadata validation are not substitutes for malware scanning.
-- Cloud game wallet, inventory, shop, crafting, pets, achievements, and Learning sync are not fully server-authoritative yet.
+- Cloud game wallet, inventory, shop, crafting, pets, achievements, and Learning sync are not fully server-authoritative.
-- A modified desktop client cannot forge server-scored productivity points directly, but complete anti-cheat requires the Phase 5 reward ledger.
+- A modified desktop client cannot directly forge server-scored productivity points, but complete anti-cheat requires the Phase 5 reward ledger.
-- Linux/macOS multimedia, tray, credential backend, and packaging behavior may differ from Windows.
+- Linux and macOS multimedia, tray, credential backend, and packaging behavior may differ from Windows.
-- Very large tracker datasets can exceed the `tracker_v1` 8 MB document limit and will need granular sync planned for Phase 5.
+- Very large tracker datasets may exceed the `tracker_v1` 8 MB document limit and require the granular sync planned for Phase 5.

 ---